-San Francisco does not have an Amtrak station due to San Francisco Bay, but you can reach the city from two nearby train stations: Emeryville and Hayward.
-Regardless of which station you use, a transfer to another form of transportation is required, such as Amtrak bus, rental car, Uber, Lyft or taxi.
-Additionally, the McArthur BART rail station is closest to Emeryville as another transportation option, but you’ll need to get a ride to the station.
+San Francisco does not have an Amtrak train station, but you can reach the city from three nearby stations: Oakland, Emeryville and Hayward.
+Regardless of which station you use, a transfer to another form of transportation is required, such as Amtrak bus, ferry, rental car, Uber, Lyft or taxi.
+Here’s what you need to know about each option.

-- Capitol Corridor, San Joaquins and the multi-state Coast Starlight trains stop at Emeryville.
-Amtrak provides connecting bus service to San Francisco from Emeryville if desired.
-Just select one of the San Francisco bus stops as your final destination when booking your ticket.
+The cross-country California Zephyr route, along with Capitol Corridor, San Joaquins and Coast Starlight routes, stop in Emeryville.
+Amtrak bus service from Emeryville to San Francisco is included in your Amtrak fare if you select San Francisco as your final destination when booking your train tickets.